nohchi999/SBNJPlag/README.md

 # SBNJPlag
-To use, download the JPlag jar from https://github.com/jplag/JPlag. drag the jar-fille into the project directory.
+To use, download the JPlag jar from https://github.com/jplag/JPlag. drag the jar-file into the project directory.